-Analyst Ratings for Square | Benzinga
+Analyst Ratings For Square | Benzinga

 |0

-This current average has increased by 7.18% from the previous average price target of $288.2.
+This current average represents a 6.71% increase from the previous average price target of $291.44.

 Analysts are specialists within banking and financial systems that typically report for specific stocks or within defined sectors.
 These people research company financial statements, sit in conference calls and meetings, and speak with relevant insiders to determine what are known as analyst ratings for stocks.
 Typically, analysts will rate each stock once a quarter.